fabio-sassi/zm/MANUAL.md

   (`zm_unbind`, `zm_unbindAll` and `zm_freeEvent`)
 - `ZM_UNBIND_ABORT` is used during close operations

-The unbind callback is invoked for each binded task and return the number of unbinded task.
+The unbind callback is invoked for each binded tasks and return the number of unbinded tasks.

 `zm_freeEvent` perform a last `ZM_UNBIND_REQUEST` with a null binded task.
 This is a **post fetch** or **pre free** operation before free the event.